SenpaiHunters/SpotOn/Arc Boosts - SpotOn/SpotOn Genius Lyric Searcher/README.md

 # Install Instructions
-1. Open the `userscript.js` file in this repository.
+1. Open the `content.js` file in this repository.
-2. Copy the contents (press the 2nd icon for a faster way)
+2. Copy the contents (or press the 2nd icon for a faster way)
-3. Paste into a Userscript managner
+3. Paste into a Userscript managner (like Tampermonkey)
 4. You're off to the races!

+# To enable
+It should be enabled by default, but if it isn't go into your userscript manager and click `show lyrics`